-Cindy and Clark went to their pastor, Paul, for marriage counseling (names changed but story used by permission).
+It’s not often that pastoral counseling sets the stage for a kidnapping, a $200 million lawsuit and crying attorneys.
+But that is exactly what happened when Cindy and Clark went to their pastor for marriage counseling (names changed but story used by permission).

-After several meetings, the three of them somehow reached the inexplicable conclusion that the solution to their marital distress was to give their newborn baby up for adoption … to the pastor’s daughter and son-in-law.
+After several meetings, the three of them somehow reached the inexplicable conclusion that the solution to their marital distress was to give their newborn baby up for adoption … to the pastor’s daughter and son-in-law, who was also a pastor in the same denomination.

-The danger and trauma of that incident moved one of the defense lawyers to contact me to explore the possibility of resolving the case through Christian conciliation.
-It took another full year (while expensive litigation continued) for me to persuade all sides to move out of the courtroom and into a biblically grounded peacemaking process.
+The danger and trauma of that incident moved one of the defense lawyers to contact me to explore the possibility of resolving the case through alternative dispute resolution (mediation or arbitration).
+It took another full year (while expensive litigation continued) for me to persuade all sides to move out of the courtroom and into a conciliation process designed to help the parties live out the faith and values they professed as Christians.

 Two other conciliators and I met with the nine parties and four attorneys for four long days, three of which were agonizing while the fourth one was astonishing.